APNewsBreak: New governor toured Iowa on casino tycoon's jet

 The arrangement, while apparently allowed under ethics rules, is drawing criticism from Reynolds’ opponents, highlighting Kirke’s cozy relationship with the administration and raising security questions.

-Kirke, a millionaire casino magnate, has given $25,000 to Reynolds’ campaigns and $135,000 to her protege, former Gov. Terry Branstad.
+Kirke, a millionaire casino magnate, has given $25,000 to Reynolds’ campaigns and $135,000 to her political mentor, former Gov. Terry Branstad.
 Kirke’s business partner, Michael Richards, was elevated last month to president of the Board of Regents, which governs Iowa’s three public universities.

 Kirke and Richards are chairman and vice chairman of Wild Rose Entertainment, which owns casinos in Emmetsburg, Clinton and Jefferson.
 The company is in a high-stakes competition against a rival group for a state license to build the first casino in Cedar Rapids, Iowa’s second-largest city.
 The Iowa Racing and Gaming Commission will decide later this year whether to grant a license.